MC42/hi-im.kim/writing/pmmm/lepidopterology.md

 The railyard was largely empty, late night service more than suspended in light of the attack months prior; nobody had it in them to mark the service as *truly* extinct yet, and so on the coastline it stayed.

 Karina watched her elder, a meager shadow of her future past self, slowly approach the stranger.
-She (?) had refused to identify herself telepathically, but unmistakbly still absolutely *stank* like magical girl.
+When they had set out to investigate the irregularity, she had refused to identify herself telepathically.
+Nevertheless, the pair remained vigiliant; she still unmistakbly *stank* like magical girl.

+Homura had a nagging feeling of familiarity as she traversed the rails, leaps and bounds covering the dense port with ease.
+It didn't feel like a wraith at *all*, and that was itself noteworthy, even if she couldn't place what it *did* remind her of.

+*Stay back, Karina.*

+*Don't have to tell me twice.*

 "H-Hello..."
 Homura mumbled as she nervously approaching the stranger, utterly indifferent as their head remained firmly fixed on the choppy surf of the Mitakihara port.
 Her braids were caught in the wind, ignorant to the chill of the fall.
 The hooks on the cranes swung in those sympathetic winds, creaking as they waited for a response of any kind.

 Despite the flood lights shining like beacons, the figure before her was bathed in shadow, glittering slightly as those same torches outlined the figure perfectly.
 Marionette joints held its limbs together, body contorting as it swiveled around to face her finally.

-*Stay back, Karina.*

-*Don't have to tell me twice.*

-Homura continued her approach, creeping towards the figure with trepidation, struggling to identify why it was oh so familiar.
-If for lack of a better term, her *magic* knew this stranger, and she had no idea why.
+Homura continued her approach, creeping towards the figure with trepidation, struggling to identify why it was *oh so familiar.*  If for lack of a better term, her *magic* knew this stranger, and she had no idea why.

 *It almost looks like...*